-In poultry production, the EPA expects that ' increases in worldwide poultry production, estimated to have the fastest rate of growth of all livestock types (over 26 %) over the next decade...., will in particular drive increases in nitrous oxide emissions because of the relatively high nitrogen content of poultry waste and the management systems used'.
-Increases in nitrous oxide emissions due to increased poultry production are expected in China, south and east Asia and South and Central America and also in the US.34
+In poultry production, the EPA expects that: 'increases in worldwide poultry production, estimated to have the fastest rate of growth of all livestock types (over 26 %) over the next decade...., will in particular drive increases in nitrous oxide emissions because of the relatively high nitrogen content of poultry waste and the management systems used'.
+Increases in nitrous oxide emissions due to increased poultry production are expected in China, South and East Asia and South and Central America and also in the US.34

-3.2 SOYA PRODUCTION
+3.2 Soya production

 The demand for soya as a high protein feed is a major cause of livestock-related climate change.
-One of the most important causes of global warming is deforestation (6% of global anthropogenic GHGs).
+One of the most important causes of global warming is deforestation, estimated to account for approximately 20% of global anthropogenic GHGs.82 Of this, at least one-third is a result of deforestation and land change for livestock production.
 One of the two main drivers for deforestation in South America, particularly Brazil, is the demand for soya production for animal feed.33 Well over 97% of soya bean cultivation is primarily for feed purposes (the soya meal left when oil has been extracted from the bean is used as animal feed).
-It is estimated that 70% of previously forested land is used for pasture and much of the remainder is used to grow soya,^{14, 33, 35} to be used in regions of intensive livestock production (such as in Europe and China).
+It is estimated that 70% of previously forested land is used for pasture and much of the remainder is used to grow soya, ^{14, 33, 35} to be used in regions of intensive livestock production (such as in Europe and China).

-Soya meal makes up around 10-20% of the feed of chickens and pigs across a range of developed and developing countries, including China, Brazil, Japan, the US, Germany, Mexico, Thailand and the UK.36 It is also used as a high protein feed for dairy cattle, especially after the banning of animal protein from feed after the BSE epidemic.
+Soya meal makes up around 10-20% of the feed of chickens and pigs across a range of developed and developing countries, including China, Brazil, Japan, the US, Germany, Mexico, Thailand and the UK.36 It is also used as a high-protein feed for dairy cattle, especially after the banning of animal protein from feed after the BSE epidemic.

 Soya is part of a globalised animal feed trade.
-In response to demand for animal feed, soya bean production has tripled since the mid-1980s and half of the total increase took place in the five years up to 2006.35 Much of this huge increase has been achieved by expanding the area of cropped land.
+In response to demand for animal feed, soya bean production has tripled since the mid 1980s and half of the total increase took place in the five years up to 2006.35 Much of this huge increase has been achieved by expanding the area of cropped land.

-In 2003, WWF Brazil reported on an export-led soya bean production boom that has taken place in the ecologically sensitive Cerrado (savannah) region of centre-west Brazil.^{35,37} To set up the soya plantations, large production companies bought land from smallholders but WWF found that production 'also involves expansion into significant areas of new land which must be cleared and prepared for soya production.
+In 2003, the World Wildlife Fund (WWF) -Brazil reported on an export-led soya bean production boom that has taken place in the ecologically sensitive Cerrado (savannah) region of centre-west Brazil.^{35, 37} To set up the soya plantations, large production companies bought land from smallholders but WWF found that production 'also involves expansion into significant areas of new land which must be cleared and prepared for soya production.
 Side effects of this process include deforestation, the destruction of species and habitats, removal of natural vegetation and the loss of ecosystem functions and services.
-Not only does the natural vegetation protect and sustain biodiversity, it also plays a role in regulating climate and hydrological cycles'.
-37
+Not only does the natural vegetation protect and sustain biodiversity, it also plays a role in regulating climate and hydrological cycles'.37